mohit121188/PC_HEALTH/README.md

 # PC_HEALTH
-A very small standalone application tells about health of computer
+A very small standalone application that checks the health of your computer.